darkbox/bluetooth_inverter_power_watch/readme.md

 # Bluetooth Inverter Watch
 After some reverse engineering I manage to decode and present the stats in order to monitor an *Axpert VM III* inverter using the Bluetooth connection.
 Why using Bluetooth instead of the USB serial connection? you may ask.
-Well is simple my control panel from the inverter burnout after several months using the serial connection.
+Well, is simple my control panel from the inverter burnout after several months using the serial connection.
 So after the long RMA process to get back and running the inverter I decided to not take any risks.
 No cables, no voltage picks, no fuses burnt or anything weird can happen :).

 # Get started
 ## Connect to the inverter